+The Tao is the way in which the world, everything as a whole, “behaves.”
+This way of behavior is good by definition.
+Thus, we should be in harmony with it, make it our standard for good living, or, in Arendt’s (1994) words, feel at home within it.
+If this reality is revealed to us, it is embodied as an ethical-educational demand.
+I suggest understanding the idea of WCE regarding the centrality of the world and its significance in fulfilling the potential to subject-ness in light of Lewis’ understanding of the Tao.

+May I also add that the educational task is life challenging because the awareness of the Tao, or ‘the world,’ does not develop by itself, naturally; it does not just happen as scratching the head, breathing, or eating.
+The revelation of the Tao, of what the world asks, is delicate and cannot be seen easily.
+That is one of the reasons why, in many cases, we are deaf to that call and freely choose to act differently from what is right to do.
+In Biesta’s more general and figurative words, we miss finding ourselves in the spotlight.

+So, it is of no wonder that our civilization marked as legendary figures like Moses, who saw the commandment “Thou shalt not kill,” or Socrates, who saw that he should keep pursuing the quest for the truth even though he was accused of denying the polis’ gods; Jesus, who saw that humans should love their neighbors as themselves even though it is not our first inclination; Muhammad, who saw that seeking knowledge is obligatory; and the fictional lawyer Atticus Finch, who saw that he should represent the African-American Tom Robinson in Harper Lee’s novel To Kill a Mockingbird even though it is going to be a social scandal in the town.
+Bearing in mind this role of the world in subjectifying moments, let us return now to the cases and suggest an alternative analysis of them.

 An alternative analysis of the three cases

 In my view, Jason (the student in the case of Lane) is experiencing a moment of subjectivity not only because he is encountering his freedom to initiate an action or because Lane did not impose a lesson on him but also because he is experiencing, at the same time, that he is not free to choose the meaning or the worth of the choice he is free to make.
 The situation is likewise in the cases of Parks and Eichmann.
 Parks did not merely act freely and step forward as an “I.” If this had been the sole characterization of her actions, we could have drawn on many other scenarios of free actions that I believe would not work the same point.
-For example, imagine that in reaction to the bus driver’s demand, Parks had cooly the bus.
+For example, imagine that in reaction to the bus driver’s demand, Parks had cooly stand up, raise her chin, and slowly exit the bus.
 Alternatively, imagine her in a Tarantino film, pulling a gun and shooting the driver’s knee.
 Although these scenarios would also reflect an awareness of her freedom and stepping forward as an “I,” they would not carry the same existential, metaphysical, and cultural value.
 The reason is that in these scenarios, the protagonist would not be paying attention to what the world was asking of her regarding morality, violence, and reasonable action or to the implications of her choice for her loved ones, her community, and so on.